-In the afternoon, I spoke on the phone to my daughter, Claudia, who is preparing to leave Alabama to attend graduate school at the internationally acclaimed London School of Economics.
+In the afternoon, I spoke on the phone to my daughter, Claudia, who is preparing to leave Alabama to attend graduate school at the internationally acclaimed University of Exeter in Exeter, UK.
 I introduced Claudia to international business and finance when she was 15-years-old.
 She traveled to London with me and attended all of my business meetings as my intern.
 Now, Claudia is living her dreams (and mine, too).

 After my call with Claudia ended, I saw my T-Dorm roommate, George Washington Dunn, Jr. Like me, George has also been in the “Hole” since May 12, 2020.
 George informed me that his long-awaited release from prison was imminent.
 I was elated.
 George is the first inmate I assisted in securing his freedom and is the seventh one to win his freedom since I arrived at the Talladega prison on August 28, 2019.
 I have written an article about George that will be published after he leaves the prison.
 George is a remarkable 62-year-old man who should have been released 2 years ago under the Elderly Offender Program in the First Step Act of2018.